zlatozar/study-paip/ch06/generalizing-search.md

 --> (NIL NIL (1 2 3))
 ```

-We can do better searches if we have some idea about which partial solutions are better
+AHA!
+We can do better searches if we have some idea about which partial solutions are
-candidates for further exploration.
+better candidates for further exploration.

 Assuming that the partial solutions most worth exploring are those closest to the target
 number, a smart way to search is to use a combiner function that sorts the search queue by